 We’ve been working on loving more and better in our Lent Devotional for Women.
 And then it seems like God steps in and says “Really?”
 You have to read that in the tone intended.

 Pretend your child tells you he’s cleaning his room and you walk in to see him lying on his back in the middle of the room.
 He tells you he was just looking to see if the ceiling needed to be cleaned.
 And you’d respond, “Really?”

 I’ll be honest, when God shows up with His divine “Really?” when my “Lent of love” suddenly, and even daily gets put to the test; I whine and behave badly.
-I’m not a fraud or phony…I’m just severely human.
+Listen, that whining and bad behavior that would rival a hangry toddler doesn’t make me a fraud or phony; I’m just severely human.

 One of the worst things you can do is mess with a woman’s husband or children.
-We can take a lot of stuff, but set your sights on our husband or children and I guarantee you, that is the beginning of the end!
+We can take a lot of stuff but set your sights on our husband or children and I guarantee you, that is the beginning of the end!
 Calls to mind a momma bear doesn’t it?

 And it seems like more often than not, God is calling us to stretch–love more and better through a situation or circumstance that involves our spouse or children.
 Let me make a quick distinction, although we are being called to love more and better, that doesn’t mean we pretend bad things, uncomfortable things, hurtful things don’t happen.